chris-short/devopsish.com/content/post/129/index.md

 1. Remember to pace yourself; you don't have to live a full life every day.
 2. Remember to be kind; you have no idea if the person standing next to you in line at the airport is going on vacation or to a funeral.
 This is why my typical response when interacting with folks in a customer service capacity is, "Thank you very much!"
 So rare is appreciation for their work shown directly to them.
 A little kindness goes a long way and the good news is, everyone has within them the capacity to have infinite kindness.
 3. But, don't be a doormat, please.
-Also, if you're sweaty af don't hug me; it's June you filthy carbon based life forms.
+Also, if you're sweaty af don't hug me; it's June you filthy carbon-based life forms.

 I'll be in Durham, NC 28-30 May and Raleigh 3-7 June.
 If you want to get together in the coming weeks, let me know.
 Stay safe out there and don't forget to drink water.